lifs-tools/LipidXte2/core_app/doc/workflow.md

 ### Key Inputs:

-* MasterDatabase: A database containing reference data.
+* MasterDatabase: A database containing reference data generated by the polynomials.
 * groupKey: A string representing a group identifier.
 * sampleId: A string identifying the sample being processed.
 * species: A collection of TreeItem<BARow> objects, containing information about species and their fractions.
 * baMap: A map associating TreeItem<BARow> objects with their corresponding BA (Base Anion) objects.
 * mFaAnionsList: An observable list of FAAnion objects, likely containing information about fatty acid anions.
-* noCorrection: A boolean flag indicating whether TXCF (Transmission Correction Factor) should be applied.

 ### Key Outputs: